 How will you measure the success of the redesign?

 Don’t panic if you don’t have the answers straight away.
 We’re going to use the rest of this chapter to sort through them and help you develop a website redesign strategy, so you can be sure you’re doing your redesign for the right reasons and approaching it in the most effective way.
 But as a bit of a cautionary tale, this is what not asking these questions can cause:

 When a website redesign goes wrong

 I was running a business before joining Hotjar.
 My team and I were working with a SaaS company to redesign their website.
 We promised that, with a newly redesigned website, we’d increase the number of demos they could book with potential customers.

-We spent six months doing customer research and banked on a huge bonus because of how confident we were that we had nailed our audience.
-We knew exactly who we were redesigning for, so we changed the CMS, we changed the copy, we changed the design—we changed every single thing—and we were happy with what we did, because it was all based on research.
+We spent six months doing customer research and banked on a huge bonus because of how confident we were that we had nailed our target audience.
+We knew exactly who we were redesigning for, so we changed the CMS, we changed the copy, we changed the design—we changed every single thing—and we were happy with what we did because it was all based on research.

 Except: we had missed a couple of key steps along the way.
 We hadn’t asked all the questions.
 And we hadn’t tested anything.
 So we made all these changes, and the number of demos booked through the redesigned site tanked.
 Like, -50% tanked.

 The client didn’t see our value because the number of demos dropped off a cliff post-redesign.
 We lost our bonus, I experienced burnout, which led to my three-person company being shut down.